 Monthly Adult Volunteer meetings are held at The Works on the last Tuesday of every month (excluding December) to keep volunteers updated on museum news and events.
 Meetings are a great way for volunteers to give input, ideas and welcome new volunteers.

-What a great place for Teens to volunteer!
-With several schools requiring community service projects and interaction before graduation, not to mention volunteers service looking great on college applications, Teens are looking for fun places to volunteer.
-Look no further because The Works is all about fun, education and hands-on learning.
+The Works is a great place for teens to volunteer!
+With several schools requiring community service projects and interaction before graduation, not to mention volunteers service looking great on college applications, teens are looking for fun places to volunteer.
+Look no further - The Works is all about fun, education, and hands-on learning.

 First Floor Team

 Nomination/Application Teen Volunteer Opportunities: The following opportunities are available to teens who are either nominated by a member of The Works Staff or have completed a required application process.